FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/shadows.md

 ![Characters with shadow casting](/img/user-manual/graphics/lighting/shadows/doom3_shadows.jpg)

-The PlayCanvas engine implements a shadowing algorithm called shadow mapping.
+The OasisW engine implements a shadowing algorithm called shadow mapping.
 It is completely cross-platform and so is guaranteed to work on both mobile and the desktop.

 ## Enabling Shadows {#enabling-shadows}

 <img loading="lazy" src="/img/user-manual/graphics/lighting/shadows/light-shadow-options.png" width="480" />

-By default, shadow casting is disabled in PlayCanvas.
+By default, shadow casting is disabled in OasisW.
 You have to explicitly enable it yourself.
 Fortunately, enabling shadows is easy.
 First of all, identify which lights in your scene you want to cast shadows.
 Select the lights in the Hierarchy to edit their properties in the Inspector panel.
 Every light has a 'Cast Shadows' option.
 Simply check this option for the light to generate shadows for shadow casting graphical objects in your scene.

 ![Model Component](/img/user-manual/scenes/components/component-model.png)